Impact Investment Landscape: An Introduction

 Several large global private equity funds are now starting their own impact investment arms or buying impact investment platforms.
 There is a large population of standalone impact investment funds.
 At the same time, the increasing interest of governments and social enterprises for this topic shows that impact investments are a bridge between the world of social development and high finance.

 In India, the impact investments space is a rapidly growing field.
 In fact, India is playing a pioneering role in this space, with early pilots and adoption of the impact investments model.
-More than $ 5 Billion of impact investments have taken place in the country from 2010 to 2016, as per McKinsey.
+More than $ 5 bn of impact investments have taken place in the country from 2010 to 2016, as per McKinsey.
 The Impact Investors Council, an umbrella association of the impact investors in India, lists more than 30 active players in the field, which stellar names like Aavishkaar, Asha Impact, Acumen, Ankur Capital, Patamar Capital, Omnivore Partners, Michael & Susan Dell Foundation, among others.

 The major focus areas of impact investments in India are financial inclusion, health and hunger, clean energy, education, gender equality, and sanitation.
 Several of these sectors have seen companies flourish and attain large scale impact, with support from impact investors.

 The field, as it moves ahead, will surely develop more.
 Several questions are being discussed about the further development of the field.
 One of them is impact measurement.
-Several organisations and experts are trying to come up with credible measures for the impact generated and are trying to develop composite indices to measure both the financial returns and social impact.
-Proprietary indices have been developed by some experts, and further interest from stakeholders including the limited partners in the funds, would probably drive adoption of such indices.
+Several organizations and experts are trying to come up with credible measures for the impact generated and are trying to develop composite indices to measure both the financial returns and social impact.
+Proprietary indices have been developed by some experts, and further interest from stakeholders including the limited partners in the funds would probably drive adoption of such indices.
 Another topic is increasing the pool of investments by bringing in more traditional investors and sources of capital into the impact investment universe.

-The rapid pace of growth in this field will bring more attention from the government, financial investors, and both for-profit and non-profit enterprises, which will in turn boost the emergence of what Amit Bhatia, CEO of GSG, calls the Capitalism 2.0: “a more human and conscientious global impact economy”.
+The rapid pace of growth in this field will bring more attention from the government, financial investors, and both for-profit and non-profit enterprises, which will, in turn, boost the emergence of what Amit Bhatia, CEO of GSG, calls the Capitalism 2.0: “a more human and conscientious global impact economy”.